YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario03/2_Grafana/README.md

 ldap-toml:       0 bytes
 ```

-OK, so the data is there, and is encrypted...
+OK, so the data is there, but it is base64-encoded...
 However, the admin can retrieve this information
 ```bash
 $ kubectl get secret -n monitoring -l app.kubernetes.io/name=grafana -o jsonpath="{.items[0].data.admin-user}"  | base64 --decode ; echo
 admin